HexaCoreRepo/Modern-6/README.md

 # About the beta

-As of right now, iOS icons are in beta.
+As of right now, the them is in beta.
 This means that there will be bugs and not all icons are done.
 This also means that some icons *may* be blurry for the time being.

 During this beta period, you should report any bugs that you come across.
 However, you can also put in requests for ***popular*** third party App Store apps.
 These apps must have had an iOS 6 or older specific icon as well.